pau1ie/CuriousDBA/content/post/RmanProblems.md

 for my liking.
 I feel I should look into why.
 Maybe I can learn to love RMAN?
 We shall see.

-Here are some errors I got, and what I did to fix them.
+We got the following error:

-RMAN-06569: DATABASE: PROD does not match previous DATABASE: TEST
+### RMAN-06569: DATABASE: PROD does not match previous DATABASE: TEST
----

 This is because we have done a clone of production to test using a SAN snapshot, or by copying the files, then a create control file